mozmeao/www-admin/content/home/card_5.en-US.md

 tag_label: "Policy"
 aspect_ratio: "16-9"
 highres_image: true
+desc: "We will continue to do all that we can to support an open and vibrant internet that is a resource accessible to all."
 ---
-We will continue to do all that we can to support an open and vibrant internet that is a resource accessible to all.